 This unique free-roaming sanctuary has one many sustainable tourism awards.
 It is home to over 450 primates that have been born in captivity.
 As a wildlife volunteer you assist rangers with safaris through the forest to inform visitors arund the world about the various monkey species as well as their threats.
 You also support the team with various operational and maintenance tasks, such as preparing food, repairing fences, alien plant control etc..

-This sanctuary for monkeys born in captivity was opened in November 2018 and is home to both indegenous and exotic monkey species from around the worl.
+This sanctuary for monkeys born in captivity was opened in November 2018 and is home to both indegenous and exotic monkey species from around the world.
 As a wildlife volunteer you assist rangers on safaris through the forest, environmental education programmes as well as various operational and maintenance tasks.
+You can also assist the team with photo taking and video making.